arneboe/ws-dmx-ban-alt-firmware/README.md

 ```

 ## Flashing
+The STC15W404s can be programmed using a standard usb-serial adapter.
+I am using FTDI FT232 but any other adapter should work as well.

+1. Set the FT232 to 3.3V
-- Connect RX/TX/GND from FT232 adapter according to the pinout image.
+2. Connect RX/TX/GND from FT232 adapter according to the pinout image.
+Do not connect VCC!
-- Set the FT232 to 3.3V
-- Connect external 5v to the board
+3. Connect external power supply to the board
-- turn off board
-- start flashing
+4. start the flasing process using the command below
-- turn on board
+5. turn on the board

 - DMX needs to be disconnected for flashing to work.
 - Flasher TX needs to be disconnected for dmx to work.